 Since beginning The Boat Galley, I periodically have gotten questions about dealing with seasickness and while I’ve passed on things that I’d heard from other cruisers, I’d always prefaced it with “I don’t have a lot of personal experience with seasickness.”

-Well, that all changed on our recent trip to the US and Spanish Virgin Islands.
+Well, that all changed on a 2014 trip to the US and Spanish Virgin Islands on a friend’s boat.
 I was seasick every time we were underway, until I learned avoidance strategies that worked for me.

 Frankly, I was surprised.
 I’ve felt a little queasy maybe a half dozen times in the past and truly seasick twice, both in unusual circumstances.
 I didn’t even think to pack seasickness meds on this trip.
 I won’t dissect all the possible causes for my increased problems, but apparently it’s not uncommon for women approaching menopause to have more problems with seasickness due to hormonal changes — sort of like pregnancy’s hormonal changes can trigger morning sickness.